santshvm/QuizWebApp/README.md

 ## Day-2

-1. Created the game page layout with dummy elements.
+1.Created the game page layout with dummy elements.
 <br>

 ### Screenshot
 <img width="1438" alt="Screenshot 2022-05-23 at 3 22 53 PM" src="https://user-images.githubusercontent.com/70855191/169794022-3e5f2a06-e238-4b9c-8987-40ec16954ae9.png">

 <br>
-2. After creating the game page layout, added some functionality and business logic using JavaScript.
+2.After creating the game page layout, added some functionality and business logic using JavaScript.
 Now, it's displaying a the questions randomly from the hardcoded question array.
 <br>

 ### Screenshot